bebslab/vsc_weatherapp_swift/README.md

 # vsc_weatherapp_swift
-SwiftWeather is an iOS weather app developed in Swift 3.
+WeatherAPP is an iOS weather app developed in Swift 3.
 The app has been actively upgrading to adopt the latest features of iOS and Swift language.

 ## Notices
 The current version is working with Xcode Version 8.
 If you are using different Xcode version, please check out the previous releases.